Veselye Rebjata

 Veselye Rebjata: The Pioneers of Russian Pop-Rock

 Veselye Rebjata, translating to "Jolly Fellows," is a foundational Russian pop-rock band that emerged from Moscow in the late Soviet era.
-The group achieved massive commercial success, becoming one of the best-selling domestic acts of the 1980s and 1990s with a string of hit albums and singles that defined a generation.
+The group achieved massive commercial success in the 1980s, becoming one of the country's best-selling acts with their album Musical Globe reportedly selling millions of copies across the USSR.

 Early career